- Normal "COVID era" operations have resumed!

 - Field calls will still proceed as normal Monday-Friday during our business hours at this time.

-- Animal adoptions will resume normal operations.
-All visitors will be required to wear a face covering for entry and for the duration of your visit, and we will limit capacity in the building to 6 guests at any given time, so please keep the size of your visiting party as small as you can.
+- The occupancy of the Adoption Center will be managed as follows: As of 12/7/2020, the Adoption Center will allow no more than 2-3 members of the same household or visiting party in the shelter at any given time.
+Please call from the parking lot when you arrive so we can let you know if it's safe to enter.
+Please be patient, there is likely to be a wait time.
+All visitors will be required to wear a face covering for entry and for the duration of your visit.
+Nobody will be permitted to enter the building without a face covering for any reason.
 Our available animals are shown on the website in real time, so please visit the Animal Adoption Center website and click on “adoptable pets” to see an up-to-the-minute view of who is in the shelter.
 We do still operate on a first-come, first-served basis, so we suggest you call ahead to be sure an animal is still here, or check the website.
 We cannot hold animals for any reason.

 - Lost and Found reports may be emailed to email@example.com, or you may call the Adoption Center at 972.919.8770.
 Please be advised that we only have jurisdiction inside Farmers Branch city limits and if you are not a resident, or the found pet was found outside city limits, you will need to contact your local shelter/where the animal was found.
 We would be happy to take information on any lost pet from any jurisdiction, in case it ends up in our shelter, so we can contact you.
 Pictures would be required for the animal to be released, as well as a valid ID.